SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 The tool can format `.view.xml` and `.fragment.xml` files with [prettier](https://github.com/prettier)

-#### Relevant commands
-- Format Document
-- Format Document with
-- Format Selection
-- Format Selection with

 #### Relevant User/Workspace settings

-- `UI5LanguageAssistant.SplitAttributesOnFormat` is set on by default and places each attribute on a new line on Format Document
+- `UI5LanguageAssistant.SplitAttributesOnFormat` is set on by default and places each attribute on a new line on formatting.

 ### manifest.json Auto-Complete and Validations